jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/dupe-builds.md

 ## Researcher

 In a standard run, you will likely only need a single researcher, but it's an incredibly important role for developing your base during the early to mid-game.
-Research is how you unlock new technologies and buildings and is now also involved with geological analyses of the various fumaroles you'll discover as your Pioneers branch out through the map.
+Research is how you unlock new technologies and buildings and is now also involved with geological analyses of the various Geysers you'll discover as your Pioneers branch out through the map.

 This Dupe's natural focus is the Research job line; simply enrolling in the Research Assistant line is enough to allow a Dupe to operate a Super Computer, which is necessary for any technology at or after the second tier.
 As such, they should keep Research as their highest priority.
 Since they will be the base's research specialist, note that _every other Dupe_ should have a Disabled priority for the Research skill so that the specialist is not blocked from working.

-This is also the rare role where I advocate quickly going for at least the second tier of the job as soon as possible, as only the final tier provides the needed buff for analyzing fumaroles.
+This is also the rare role where I advocate quickly going for at least the second tier of the job as soon as possible, as only the final tier provides the needed buff for analyzing Geysers.

 For times when this Dupe is not researching, I'd advise setting a "High" priority for Operate - they'll work other technical machinery and will also prioritize power generation when not busy researching, which can be important for maintaining power to your Research Station if no other Dupes are using your initial Manual Generator(s).
 Later in the game, this will help them to "tech up" your base with Metals and Plastics.